 - small business management training;

 - mentoring; and

-- an Occupational Therapy assessment of the new business and provision of necessary aids and appliances in accordance with Section 39 of the SRCA, Section 56 of MRCA or Section 4.3 of the VVRS.
+- an Occupational Therapy assessment of the new business and provision of necessary aids and appliances in accordance with section 39 of the DRCA, section 56 of MRCA or section 4.3 of the VVRS.

 The costs for any of the above listed items can be considered reasonable for approval on a rehabilitation plan for clients considering self employment and starting their own small business.

-Capital set up costs must always be the responsibility of the client (refer to section 9.11.5 of this manual for options for some SRCA and MRCA clients).
+Capital set up costs must always be the responsibility of the client (refer to section 9.11.5 of this guide for options for some DRCA and MRCA clients).